cisagov/Malcolm/README.md

 #### <a name="DockerComposeYml"></a>`docker-compose.yml` parameters

-Edit `docker-compose.yml` and search for the `ES_JAVA_OPTS` key.
+Edit `docker-compose.yml` and search for the `OPENSEARCH_JAVA_OPTS` key.
 Edit the `-Xms4g -Xmx4g` values, replacing `4g` with a number that is half of your total system memory, or just under 32 gigabytes, whichever is less.
 So, for example, if I had 64 gigabytes of memory I would edit those values to be `-Xms31g -Xmx31g`.
 This indicates how much memory can be allocated to the Elasticsearch heaps.
 For a pleasant experience, I would suggest not using a value under 10 gigabytes.
 Similar values can be modified for Logstash with `LS_JAVA_OPTS`, where using 3 or 4 gigabytes is recommended.

 Various other environment variables inside of `docker-compose.yml` can be tweaked to control aspects of how Malcolm behaves, particularly with regards to processing PCAP files and Zeek logs.
 The environment variables of particular interest are located near the top of that file under **Commonly tweaked configuration options**, which include: